Skip to content

 The reason will be displayed to describe this comment to others.
 Learn more.

-The user handle is base64 encoded during registration (line 662) but being treated as plain string during authentication.
-This will cause authentication to always fail.
+The user handle from WebAuthn needs to be base64 decoded before conversion to ObjectId.
+During registration (line 661), the user.id is base64 encoded, but here it's being treated as a plain string, which will cause authentication to always fail.

 - "auth.passkeys.unauthorized") ~> UNAUTHORIZED